 - how you would approach and manage the project;

 - your quality management system, and whether you are accredited to any standards (eg ISO 9001);

 - compliance with legal requirements, and your policies in areas such as health and safety, equality and sustainability;

 - the qualifications and experience of key personnel;

 - previous experience on similar projects, including references.

 Often, the buyer will tell you what information you need to include in your quality statement - for example, asking you to include a copy of your health and safety policy - and explain how your quality statement will be assessed.

 Bear in mind that quality management systems are not the same as quality statements.
-A quality management system is a way of measuring your firm's internal processes, often with external accreditation from organisations such as the International Organization for Standardization (ISO).
+A quality management system is a way of measuring your firm's internal processes, often with external accreditation from bodies such as the International Organization for Standardization (ISO).
 If you have systems or standards like this in place, you should include details as part of your quality statement, but you must also provide the other information you are asked for.